On this page:

 Every student interested in participating in the Research Travel Program must hold a valid US passport, enabling them to travel internationally, and be comfortable driving a rental car internationally.

 Your application will be judged by members of Dental Research Administration.
 Judging criteria will include timeliness of your application, ability to follow application directions, previous research experience and how your previous experience relates to the proposed protocol, knowledge of the sponsor corporation and its product line (might include background research), and educational background.
 Decisions will be made as soon as possible, following a review of the submitted application.
-There are multiple locations included in the Research Travel Program.
+There are multiple locations included in the Research Travel Program; the sites will be finalized after you submit your application.
 One or two students will be chosen for each site.
 You can select your preference on your application but we have the right to make the final decision as to which site you will be selected for.